Short-term trading

 Watching whether a stock is trending up or down can be a sign as to sell or buy in the short run.
 This is called the moving average or the average price of a stock over a specific period of time.
 As a stock is trending upward throughout a day or two it could be an opportunity for gains and as a stock trends downward it could be a great opportunity to short the stock.
 Many analysts use chart patterns in an attempt to forecast the market.
 Formulas and market theories have been developed to conquer short term trading.
 According to Masteika and Rutkauskas (2012), when viewing a stock's chart pattern over a few days, the investor should buy shortly after the highest chart bar and then place a trailing stop order which lets profits run and cuts losses in response to market price changes (p.
-917-918).
+917–918).
 Historically, on average the stock markets lowest weekday is Mondays which offers a potential sale on any given stock (Lynch, 2000).
 Along with that, since 1950 most of the stock market's gains have occurred from November to April.
-Investor’s can use these known trends and averages to their advantage when trading.
+Investors can use these known trends and averages to their advantage when trading.

 Due to the risk of short-term trading, small investors are often advised to limit short term trading and lean more towards value investing or buying and holding a position for the long term.
 According to Israelov and Katz (2011, p.
 34), "Our suggestion (for long term investors) is to use short-term information for trade modification."
 This strategy has the value investor reviewing his stocks balance sheets, market signals, and charts every couple months in order to buy more or sell.